-In the City of Ottawa, an EIS is required when development or site alteration, as defined in Section 4.7.8 of the Official Plan, is proposed in or adjacent to (i.e., within a specified distance of) environmentally designated lands or other features of the City's natural heritage system (NHS).
-The EIS Decision Tool (Appendix 2) provides a checklist of the natural heritage system features and adjacent areas within which an EIS is required under the policies of the Official Plan.
-Note that the distances that "trigger" an EIS may differ, depending on whether the project is proposed in the urban or rural planning area.
-These distances are based on provincial guidance in the Natural Heritage Reference Manual (OMNR, 2010) except in the case of some features within the urban area, where a 30 m adjacency distance has been adopted in recognition of the low likelihood of impacts occurring beyond that distance in a predominantly developed landscape.
-The adjacency distance is measured from the subject property boundary to the edge of the designated lands or natural feature, not from the proposed project area limits.
+In Ottawa, an EIS is required when development or site alteration is proposed in or within a specified distance of environmentally designated lands, natural heritage features, the City's Natural Heritage System (NHS), or hazardous forest types for wildland fire.

+The EIS Decision Tool (Appendix 2) provides a checklist of the natural heritage features and adjacent areas within which an EIS is required to support development applications under the Planning Act.
+Note that the distances that "trigger" an EIS may differ, depending on the context.
+These distances are largely based on provincial guidance in the Natural Heritage Reference Manual (MNR, 2010).
+In some cases, however, a 30 metre adjacency distance has been adopted in recognition of the low likelihood of impacts occurring beyond that distance.
+A wildland fire assessment must be completed for any development within 100 metres of an area deemed high or extreme risk in the provincial wildfire hazard mapping or any forest community comprised of more than 50 per cent conifers by canopy area.
+For development review purposes, the adjacency distance is measured from the subject property boundary to the edge of the designated lands or natural feature.